 Are There Foods That Can Help Boost Your Immunity?
 Here's What a Dietitian Says

 No food or supplement is going to cure or prevent COVID-19, or any illness for that matter.
 There's a reason the CDC isn't advising everyone to arm themselves with chicken soup or a bottle of zinc pills and continue going about life as usual.
-The best way to minimize the spread of illness in general is to stay home as much as you can, avoid sick people, wash your hands frequently, disinfect surfaces in your house and—when it comes to COVID-19 in particular—get vaccinated and continue to follow the latest local and CDC guidelines on mask wearing.
+The best way to minimize the spread of illness in general is to avoid sick people (and stay home if you're sick), wash your hands frequently, disinfect surfaces in your house and—when it comes to COVID-19 in particular—get vaccinated and continue to follow the latest local and CDC guidelines on mask wearing.
 OK.
 Now that's out of the way.

 Are there vitamins that can help support your immune system?